-Fiscal 2022 target Fiscal 2022 Fiscal 2024 riscar zozz target result Target Non-financial indicators Reduction ratio of GHG emissions 8.6% (ESG targets) (Scope 1 and 2, compared to fiscal 8.0% (preliminary 10.0% 2016) value) Non-financial indicators Medium-term target percentage of 6.0% 6.3% 8.0% (ESG targets) women in managerial positions 6.070 0.370 8.0%
+Fiscal 2022 target Fiscal 2022 result Fiscal 2024 Target Non-financial indicators (ESG targets) Reduction ratio of GHG emissions (Scope 1 and 2, compared to fiscal 2016) 8.0% 8.6% 10.0% Non-financial indicators (ESG targets) Medium-term target percentage of women in managerial positions 6.0% 6.3% 8.0%

-\ The reference day for the fiscal 2022 target and result for the percentage of women in managerial positions is April 1, 2023, and the reference day for the fiscal 2024 target is April 1, 2025.
+The reference day for the fiscal 2022 target and result for the percentage of women in managerial positions is April 1, 2023, and the reference day for the fiscal 2024 target is April 1, 2025.

-- 4. The total amount of compensation for Directors does not include the employee wage portion for Directors who concurrently serve as employees. - 5.
-The amount paid to Directors includes the amount of Director compensation (bonuses) to one Director assigned to the Company from outside of the Company, which is paid by the Company to the assignor company. - 6.
+4. The total amount of compensation for Directors does not include the employee wage portion for Directors who concurrently serve as employees.

+- 5. The amount paid to Directors includes the amount of Director compensation (bonuses) to one Director assigned to the Company from outside of the Company, which is paid by the Company to the assignor company. - 6.
 Bonuses include the estimated amount of payment, and the difference between the total amount of bonuses paid in July 2022 and the estimated amount disclosed in the business report for the preceding fiscal year.

-Policy on Determining Remuneration Amounts and the Calculation Methods Thereof
+Policy on Determining Remuneration Amounts and the Calculation Methods Thereof Established

-Established